 Datasets accession: The level 3 TCGA data (version 2015_11_01) were retrieved from firebrowse.org hosted by the Broad Institute.
 The clinical data file (Merge_Clinical) was downloaded from the Primary tab of the BRCA Clinical Archives.
 The mRNA RSEM normalized dataset (illuminahiseq_rnaseqv2-RSEM_genes_normalized) was downloaded from the Primary tab of the BRCA mRNASeq Archives.
 The miRNA datasets (illuminahiseq_mirnaseq-miR_gene_expression and illuminaga_mirnaseq-miR_gene_expression) were downloaded from the Primary tab of the BRCA miRSeq Archives.
 The reverse phase protein array dataset (mda_rppa_core-protein_normalization) was downloaded from the Primary tab of the BRCA RPPA Archives.
 The beta values for the methylation datasets (humanmethylation27-within_bioassay_data_set_function and humanmethylation450-within_bioassay_data_set_function MD5) were downloaded from the Primary tab of the BRCA Methylation Archives.

-Data processing: Clinical data were present for 1098 subjects for 3,703 variables.
-Un-annotated (29) transcripts were removed from the mRNA dataset (20,502 genes x 1212 samples).
+Data processing: Clinical data were present for 1,098 subjects for 3,703 variables.
+Un-annotated transcripts (29) were removed from the mRNA dataset composed of 20,502 genes x 1212 samples.
 Two transcripts corresponded to SLC35E2, therefore one of the transcripts was re-labelled SLC35E2.rep.
 The miRNA datasets (1,046 miRNA x 1190 samples) was derived using two different Illumina technologies, the Illumina Genome Analyzer (341 samples) and the Illumina HiSeq (849 samples).
 The read counts instead of the reads_per_million_miRNA_mapped were used.
 The proteomics dataset obtained using a reverse phase protein array consisted of 142 proteins for 410 samples.
-The methylation data was derived from two different platform, the Illumina Methylation 27 (27,578 CpG probes x 343 subjects) and the Illumina 450K (485,577 CpG probes x 885 subjects).
+The methylation data was derived from two different platforms, the Illumina Methylation 27 (27,578 CpG probes x 343 subjects) and the Illumina 450K (485,577 CpG probes x 885 subjects).
 There were 25,978 CpG probes in common between the platforms.
-The PAM50 labels for 1182 samples were obtained from the TCGA staff.
+The PAM50 labels for 1,182 samples were obtained from the TCGA staff.
 All datasets were restricted to samples coming from the primary solid tumor (sample type code 01) and to the first vial (vial code A).